Coronavirus FAQ: Why are some folks hacking home COVID tests by swabbing their throat?

 "The tests haven't been designed to do [throat swabs], so we don't know whether there are false positives or negatives," agrees Dr. Jill Weatherhead, assistant professor of adult and pediatric infectious diseases at Baylor College of Medicine.
 "It logically makes sense that you'd want to do it, but that's not how [the tests have] been developed or tested."

-One potential problem could be the thicker viscosity of throat saliva, says Dr. Yuka Manabe, associate director of Global Health Research and innovation professor of medicine at the Johns Hopkins Bloomberg School of Public Health.
+One potential problem could be the thicker viscosity of throat saliva, says Dr. Yuka Manabe, associate director of global health research and innovation and a professor of medicine at the Johns Hopkins Bloomberg School of Public Health.
 It's possible the sample would need to be filtered first, she says, to produce an accurate result.

 That's not necessarily a critical concern, says Dr. Michael Daignault, an emergency physician who serves as chief medical adviser to Reliant Health Services, a medical testing company.
 He says that the nature of throat saliva could simply cause the test to display a message that the result is invalid rather than a false positive.